sadigaxund/Youtify/README.md

 ### Library (Server Save mode)
 - Browse everything you've saved, **edit metadata** (re-tags the file in place — no re-download), **reprocess effects** (rebuilds from an archived original), or delete.
+- **Built-in player** — a now-playing panel with cover, seek bar, and prev/next that step through the current filtered list.
+- **OS media integration** — the playing track's title/artist/album + cover art publish to the OS, so it shows in Linux desktop media widgets (MPRIS) and mobile lock-screen/notification controls, with working play/pause/next/previous/seek.
+(Full controls on Android need an HTTPS origin.)
+- **Playlists** — manual or **dynamic** (filter-defined) playlists in a sidebar, drag-to-reorder, with cover art.
+Stored as JSON sidecars under `.youtify/playlists/`.
+- **Filter & sort** — `field=value` filter chips across any metadata (incl. custom tags) plus a sort selector, on top of full-text search.
 - Each save also writes an **archive** under `<save-dir>/.youtify/`: a copy of the source audio plus a JSON sidecar.
 This lets you re-render without re-downloading and rebuild the index if the database is ever lost.
 - A small **SQLite index** (`metadata.db`) powers the library and tag suggestions; it lives in the cache directory and is rebuilt from the sidecars on startup.
+- **Mobile-friendly** — Spotify-style layout: collapsible source picker, full-width track list, fixed bottom mini-bar that expands to a full sheet.

 ### Deployment
 - **Browser Download** (default): process and download straight to your device.